saun4app/slush-webpack/README.md

 ### Create a new project folder and install packages:

-You will now be prompted to give some information to scaffold your application.
+You will be prompted to give some information to scaffold your application.

 ```bash
 mkdir my-app